Nude Art

 Continuing the theme with The Judgement of Men (detail)

-Misogyny and male menace are pervasive in our patriarchal society. #metoo might not be on the frontpages now, but the underlying causes for the movement are still there.
-You can see some of my paintings that deal with these issues here: Recent Work
+Misogyny and male menace are still pervasive in our patriarchal society. #metoo might not be on the frontpages now, but the underlying causes for the movement are still there.
+Recent court proceedings have put Prince Andrew and Jeffrey Epstein back into the headlines.
+They were the subject of my painting The Judgement of Men shown above.

 a painting inspired by Goya's the disasters of war, with putin and prigozhin overseeing atrocities, with naked bodies hung from trees